unjs/serve-placeholder/README.md

 **👌 Graceful Responses**

-When an asset is not found from server, we can send better response instead of nothing.
-For example, for images we send a transparent 1x1 image.
+When an asset is not found from the server, we can send better response instead of nothing.
+For example, for images, we send a transparent 1x1 image.

 ## Usage